 - Why Do People Become Addicted to Opioids?

-- How to Tell If a Loved One is Abusing Narcotics
+- How to Tell if a Loved One is Abusing Narcotics

 - Treatment Options for Narcotics Abuse

-What Are Narcotics?
+What are Narcotics?

 The U.S. Drug Enforcement Administration (DEA) describes narcotics as a range of mind-altering substances that dull sensory experiences and relieve pain.2 In the past, “narcotic” was a broad term for all illicit drugs.
-Now, narcotics are most commonly associated with opiates and opioids.
+Currently, narcotics are most commonly associated with opiates and opioids.

 - Hydrocodone